deepinx/iqiyi-vid-challenge/README.md

 3. Type  `make`  to build necessary cxx libs.

 4. Download the pre-trained model and place it in *`./model/`*

+5. Download the IQIYI-VID Datasets from [IQIYI_VID](http://challenge.ai.iqiyi.com/detail?raceId=5afc36639689443e8f815f9e) and unzip them to your disk.

 ## Usage